If you are the average Canadian, you lose 23% of your earned income to tax 1.

 Step 2: Jess finds the marginal tax owed on the grossed-up amount: ($1,380) (0.26) = $358.80.

 Step 3: Jess needs to find the total value of the tax credit.
 The federal eligible dividend tax credit is 15.02% of the grossed-up dividend calculated in step 1.
 Therefore, Jess’ tax credit amounts to: (0.1502)($1,380) = $207.28.

 Step 4: The tax credit will reduce the tax owed on the grossed-up amount, as calculated in step 2 ($358.80).
 So, Jess owes $358.80 – $207.28 = $151.52 in federal dividend tax on her $1,000 of eligible dividends earned.

 The overall dividend tax rate that Jess pays on $1,000 of eligible dividends is 15.5%.
-Her dividend tax rate is far less than her marginal tax rate of 26% for regular income.
+This tax rate is far less than her marginal tax rate of 26% for regular income.

-Interest is taxed as ordinary income in Canada.
+Interest income is taxed as ordinary income in Canada.

 Foreign Withholding Taxes